gcanti/tcomb/README.md

 is(x)

-Restituisce `true` se `x` è un'istanza corretta.
+Returns `true` if `x` belongs to the subtype.

     Int.is(2);      // => true
     Int.is(1.1);    // => false

 ### list(type, [name])

-Definisce un array i cui elementi sono del tipo `type`.
+Defines an array where all elements are of type `type`.

     var Path = list(Point);